pawelszymanski/civilization/DEV.md

 ## WORKING ON
-- only one next of map per many tiles changed in WB
+- strip extra props from tiles on save
 - extract vectorLength
-- inject ctx to map-canvas service in constructor
-- use APP_INITIALIZATION injection token for size service init

 ## TODO
-- strip extra props from tiles on save
 - move new map option to create game popup
 - hide hud for world builder
 - options popup
 - restore tile yield

+## TECHNICAL TO DO
+- inject ctx to map-canvas service in constructor
+- use APP_INITIALIZATION injection token for size service init

 ## BUGS
 - bug: opening wold builder does not select tile before mousemove